GENERAL DEFINITIONS AND RULEMAKING

 (8) "Budgeting" means the process of calculating the benefit level.

-(9) "Budget month" means the calendar month from which nonfinancial and financial information is used to determine eligibility and benefit level for the payment month.
+(9) "Budget month" means the calendar month from which nonfinancial and financial information is used to determine eligibility (see section (28) of this rule) and benefit level for the payment month (see section (50) of this rule).

 (10) "Cafeteria plan" means a written benefit plan offered by an employer in which: